wyxloading/files.md/README.md

 - No iterators for client code
 - If we are ignoring an error - we leave a WHY comment
 - We wrap errors all the time, we should add method's context
-- We prefer fakes/real implementations over mocks and stubs
+- We prefer real implementations or at least fakes over mocks and stubs
 - Imports should only be renamed to avoid a name collision with other imports
 - We use Is/Has prefixes for boolean variables